No ratings yet

 Brie and Fig Crostini

-Crostini may look and sound like a fancy time consuming appetizer, but don’t let them fool you.
+Crostini may look and sound like a fancy time consuming appetizer, but don’t let it fool you.
 This fig crostini with brie and prosciutto is about as easy as it gets and as delicious as it looks.

 Sliced baguette bread is topped with brie cheese and toasted before assembling with caramelized figs, salty prosciutto, and fresh arugula.
 That’s it.
 Below are simple instruction on how to caramelize figs in honey, but if you want to save the few minutes it takes you can substitute fig jam.
 Easy peasy!